Enhancing online estimation of CBC parameters with the low-latency MBTA analysis: Results

-Figure \ref{04-fig:O4aevents_overlaps} shows the overlap distribution of the $71$ events in the dataset.
+Figure \ref{04-fig:O4aevents_overlaps_m1_m2} shows the overlap distribution of the $71$ events in the dataset for the 2D source-frame component masses posterior distributions.
 Most events are in qualitative agreement with the LVK results\footnote{The LVK results are obtained using full Bayesian PE, also using different waveform models, data calibration and noise mitigation.
 Therefore, perfect agreement is not expected.}, with only six cases (all BBH candidates) exhibiting an overlap below $80\%$: \begin{itemize} \item GW230709\_122727 ($\mathcal{O} = 68\%$), GW231001\_140220 ($\mathcal{O} = 29\%$) and GW240107\_013215 ($\mathcal{O} = 49\%$) are events for which the MBTA PE procedure inferred consistent source-frame total masses, but more extreme mass ratios compared to the LVK collaboration.
 This discrepancy is likely due to the presence of non-Gaussian artifacts in the data from one of the detectors.
 In the LVK analysis, this effect was mitigated by adjusting the starting frequency of the analysis \cite{GWTC4_results}, whereas our procedure relies on online data without in-depth noise mitigation.
-Running the MBTA \snropt{} with the same starting frequency used in the LVK analysis increases the overlaps to $99\%$, $84\%$ and $77\%$, respectively. \item GW230820\_212515 ($\mathcal{O} = 58\%$) is a marginally significant candidate ($\far \gtrsim 1/4~\peryr$) \cite{GWTC4_results}.
+Running the MBTA \snropt{} with the same starting frequency used in the LVK analysis increases the overlaps to $99\%$, $84\%$ and $77\%$, respectively.
+Running extra iterations with different starting frequencies to check the stability of the results may be implemented in the future. \item GW230820\_212515 ($\mathcal{O} = 58\%$) is a marginally significant candidate ($\far \gtrsim 1/4~\peryr$) \cite{GWTC4_results}.
 Although the LVK spin posterior favors a positive effective spin, the MBTA PE reports a zero-spin result (which remains consistent with the LVK confidence interval).
 This leads to an asymmetry of the component masses in the MBTA inference. \item GW230922\_040658 ($\mathcal{O} = 69\%$) is a high-mass BBH candidates ($m_{\mathrm{tot}}^s \sim 125~\Msun$) observed at a redshift of around $1$ \cite{GWTC4_results}, one of the largest measured at that time for a GW event.
 The MBTA PE infers detector-frame masses consistent with the LVK results, but the source luminosity distance is underestimated, leading to larger source-frame masses compared to the LVK.
 This behavior is not expected for lower-mass CBC events, where the redshift is better constrained and has a smaller impact on the source-frame PE. \item GW231123\_135430 ($\mathcal{O} = 65\%$) is the most massive BBH confidently observed with GW to date ($m_{\mathrm{tot}}^s \sim 240~\Msun$) \cite{GW231123_135430, GWTC4_results}.
 It exhibits significant systematic differences in the inferred parameters when analyzed with different waveform models \cite{GW231123_135430, GWTC4_results}.
 It is therefore not surprising that our PE method, which employs a less exhaustive model (\SEOBNRFOUROPT \cite{Devine_2016}) than the standard LVK analysis, produces different results.
 Again, this behavior is not expected for low-mass events. \end{itemize}